pagantis/woocommerce/Documentation/installation.md

 ## :wrench: Admin panel

-To install the plugin of Paga+Tarde in your Woocommerce shop, we need to open the Woocommerce admin panel and follow the next steps:
+To install the plugin of Pagantis in your Woocommerce shop, we need to open the Woocommerce admin panel and follow the next steps:

 #### Common steps
 1. Plugins => Add new